‘Jersey Shore’ Star Jenni ‘JWoww’ Farley Shows Off A Stunning New Look On Instagram

 Jackets, tops, pants, skirts, and multiple shelves of both shoes and handbags were seen.

-Several of Jenni’s co-stars commented at how lovely she looked.
-These included Mike “The Situation” Sorrentino’s wife Lauren, Nicole “Snooki” Polizzi, Sammi “Sweetheart” Giancola, and her boyfriend Zack Clayton.
+Several of Jenni’s co-stars commented at how lovely she looked, including Mike “The Situation” Sorrentino’s wife Lauren, Nicole “Snooki” Polizzi, Sammi “Sweetheart” Giancola, and her boyfriend Zack Clayton.

 Fans of the celebrity were envious of the stunning interior space.

-“The short hair is everything on you,” said one follower.
+“The short hair is everything on you,” wrote one follower.

 “Your hair styled like this and the length is EVERYTHING!!!” commented a second fan.